zacboz/sql-assessment/README.md

 ```

 ## Endpoints & Queries
+GOTCHA: It's important to know that express converts values passed into and accessed off of 'params' into strings.
+This might not match the data types you set in your schema and will result in errors if they don't.
 * Create an endpoint at `GET '/api/users'` that will query the database and get all users.
 * Create an endpoint at `GET '/api/vehicles'` that will query the database and get all vehicles.
 * Create an endpoint at `POST '/api/users'` that will take a user from the body and add them to the database